annieversary/underpass/readme.md

 # underpass

-(wip name until we decide on something else)

-underpass is a clone of [overpass turbo](https://overpass-turbo.eu/) which aims to implement extra processing/filtering of nodes. at the moment it has (mostly) feature parity with overpass, so you can definitely use this instead of the original
+underpass is a data mining tool based on [overpass turbo](https://overpass-turbo.eu/), aiming to implement extra processing/filtering

-## improvements over overpass turbo
+## improvements over overpass-turbo

 first and foremost, node popups include a link to google maps and a link to copy coordinates for the node. this helps smooth the workflow of reviewing results

+### code editor

+the code editor implements an overpass ql parser, which enables better syntax highlighting and smarter autocomplete

+it also adds some features that are common in more fully featured, such as `Ctrl+F` to find/replace, and `Ctrl+D` to select next find match

+### overpass ql extensions

-### geocodeArea
+#### geocodeArea

 using a `geocodeArea` macro will display the found area at the bottom, so you can ensure you are looking in the correct spot